 This is one of the most commonly used methods for circumcision and is used for babies that weight approximately 5.5lbs.
-In this process, the surgeon uses a clear plastic ring and places tightly around the penis head.
+In this process, the surgeon uses a clear plastic ring that is placed tightly around the penis head.
+Suturing is done around the ring to decrease blood flow to the foreskin beyond the ring.
 Then the foreskin of the baby is removed by cutting it across and then trimming the excess skin that stays beyond the ring.
-It takes around 10 minutes for the procedure to complete and in order to prevent bleeding; the surgeon will keep the plastic ring around the penis’s head.
-There is no need for parents to worry about this ring during healing process because it will fall off on its own.
+It takes around ten minutes for the procedure to complete and in order to prevent bleeding; the surgeon will keep the plastic ring around the penis’s head.
+During the healing of the wound, the plastic ring falls of its own generally around six to 12 days after surgery.

-This approach is used for babies who weight at least 11 lbs.
-A clamp firmly holds onto the foreskin without cutting it.
-Then the surgeon pulls the baby’s foreskin through the slit of Mogen clamp.
-Then the surgeon cuts the front surface of the clamp.
+This approach is used for babies who weigh at least 11 lbs.
+The foreskin is pulled beyond the tip of the penis and passed through a metal clamp with a slit in it.
+The clamp firmly holds onto the foreskin without cutting it.
+Then the surgeon cuts the foreskin passed beyond the clamp.
+The clamp is left in position to avoid excess bleeding.
 This technique is quick because it will only take half a minute to complete this procedure.
 Once the bleeding has stopped, nothing will be left in the area during the healing process.

-This method is recommended for baby weighing over 11 lbs.
-In the method Gomco, a clamp is used by the surgeon and this helps hold approximately 1mm of the foreskin firmly.
-Then the foreskin is cut away once separated from the glands.
-This clamp helps protect the penis’s head during the removal of foreskin.
-Once the foreskin is cut away, the surgeon leaves the clamp on the penis for few minutes until the bleeding stops, and then puts a bandage on it.
+This method is recommended for a baby weighing over 11 lbs.
+In this method, a probe is used to separate the foreskin from the head of the penis.
+Then a bell-shaped device is fitted on the head of the penis.
+The foreskin is pulled over this bell and a clamp is applied to decrease the blood flow to the foreskin.
+Then the foreskin is cut with a blade or scalpel.
+Once the foreskin is cut away, the surgeon leaves the clamp on the penis for a few minutes until the bleeding stops, and then puts a bandage on it.

 These are three of the most common practices used in the surgical world.